RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/README.md

 ### Prerequisite: Create or import a Key-Pair

-The key-pair allowes you to connect remotely via ssh to instances.
+The key pair allows you to connect remotely via ssh to instances.
 You can use the same key for multiple instances/projects, so I wouldn't name it anything obligating.

 If you create a new *Key-Pair*,</br>